PierreHunout/convert-to-webp-lite/readme.txt

 == Description ==

-**Convert to WebP Lite** is a powerful yet lightweight WordPress plugin that automatically converts your images to the modern WebP format, delivering up to 30-50% smaller file sizes without sacrificing quality.
+**Poetry Convert to WebP** is a powerful yet lightweight WordPress plugin that automatically converts your images to the modern WebP format, delivering up to 30-50% smaller file sizes without sacrificing quality.
 Give your visitors a faster, smoother browsing experience while reducing bandwidth costs and improving your SEO rankings.

 = Why WebP? =